Best Day Trips from Tokyo, Japan

 Narita

 If your only experience with Narita is flying into the airport, you’re missing out.
 Although you won’t hear much about Tokyo’s neighbor, a side excursion to Narita is a surprisingly interesting escape from the city.
-(Or even from the airport if you have a couple hours to kill.)
+(Or even from the airport if you have a couple of hours to kill.)

 Temple in Narita, Japan

+The small city’s historic center charms with an ancient Japanese style that’s everything you’d expect.
 Once you pop into Narita City, grab a map and find your way to Omotesando.
-This historical street, lined with traditional wooden Japanese shops and restaurants, leads to Narita-san Shinshō-ji, a popular Buddhist temple complex.
+This historical street is lined with traditional wooden Japanese shops and restaurants.
+The street leads to Narita-san Shinshō-ji, a popular Buddhist temple complex.

 Narita-san Shinto-ji Temple